nickmccarty/activation-functions/README.md

 1. Clone this repository
 2. Open `index.html` in your browser
+3. **Use the Wizard**: Click "Find My Activation" to get personalized recommendations
-3. Search and explore activation functions
+4. **Browse & Explore**: Search and filter through all 31 activation functions
-4. Click on any card to see detailed information
+5. **Deep Dive**: Click on any card to see detailed implementation information

+### Two Ways to Explore

+#### 🧙‍♂️ **Guided Experience** (Recommended for beginners)
+Click the **"Find My Activation"** button to launch the interactive wizard that will:
+- Ask about your use case (output layer, hidden layers, special requirements)
+- Guide you through architecture decisions
+- Provide personalized recommendations with pros/cons analysis
+- Show implementation code for your specific needs

+#### 🔍 **Free Exploration** (Great for browsing)
+Use the main interface to:
+- Search through all activation functions
+- Filter by category (Common, Advanced, Smooth)
+- Click cards for detailed technical information
+- Compare PyTorch and TensorFlow implementations

 ## What Each Modal Provides